Interested in joining MGLC?

 shOUT (18-29 years old) has around 15 regular members.

-shOUT rehearsals run from 6-7pm and take place every Wednesday evening in South Yarra.
+shOUT rehearsals run from 6-7pm every Wednesday evening at the same venue in South Yarra.

 If you are keen, we have members who sing with both shOUT and the main chorus.

 You don't need to have extensive musical or singing experience.
 First and foremost, we are looking for people who love music and who love to sing and perform.

 Although we do have some experienced musicians amongst our members, many will have only sung in the shower or in the school choir.

-We are looking for people who are interested in, and able to harmonise with others, and are enthusiastic to learn.
+We are looking for people who are interested in, and able to harmonise with others, and who are enthusiastic to learn.

-An ability to read music is not required, but is obviously an advantage.
+An ability to read music is an advantage but is not required.

 We work hard to maintain a high quality performance standard and joining MGLC does involve making a commitment to rehearsal every week, and to your own practise at home.

 Approaching a concert, there is usually a requirement to attend one or two weekend rehearsals, along with one or two sectional rehearsals (involving just your voice section).